A great cultural fit and aligned expectations were central to the success of this project.

-Our business at SBAB is based on innovative thinking and being a digital organisation, where we have the same high ambitions towards employees as towards the customer.
-Looking at how employment and organization data is handled is therefore an obvious focus area that got a little extra focus in 2017.
-Both from an HR and employee perspective.
-The starting point, was that master data on employment and organization level was handled in different systems with some or no integration systems between.
-The goal was to find a solution where this data and associated processes could be managed and be available to both HR, employees and managers - all in one place.
-A single point of entry for information about individuals and organization.
+Our business at SBAB is based on innovative thinking and being a digital organisation, and we have the same high ambitions towards our employees as we do towards our customers.
+Looking at how employment and organization data is handled is therefore an obvious focus area for us, but it had little attention in 2017 - either from an HR or an employee perspective.
+Master data on an employment and organizational level was handled in different systems, with little or no integration.
+The goal was to find a solution where this data and associated processes could be managed by - and available to - HR, employees, and managers - all in one place.
+A single point of entry for information on individuals and the organization.

-Before the procurement, we had several requirements for both system solution and supplier, but the main ones were that the system would accommodate solutions for several strategic HR processes, the supplier could work on the basis of an agile project plan and match us in terms of culture with a desire to enter into a cooperation/partnership and not an "purchaser-delivering" relationship.
+Before the procurement process began, we defined several requirements both for the system solution and for the supplier, but the most important were for the system to accommodate solutions for several strategic HR processes, and for the supplier to work with an agile project plan while matching our culture and entering into a partnership - not a traditional "purchaser-supplier" relationship.

-In conclusion, the solution would ensure an opportunity to meet the following four sub-areas:
+In addition, the solution would need to satisfy the following sub-areas:

-SBAB Bank AB (publ) started its operations in 1985 and is wholly owned by the Swedish state.
-SBAB's business concept is to offer loans and savings to private individuals, tenant-owner associations and real estate companies in Sweden, with innovative thinking and consideration.
+SBAB Bank AB (publ) started operations in 1985 and is wholly owned by the Swedish state.
+SBAB's business concept is to offer loans and savings to private individuals, tenant-owner associations, and real estate companies in Sweden, with innovative thinking and consideration.

-“An important part of the procurement was to find a cultural match between us and the supplier and to enter into a mutual cooperation rather than a classic "client-supplier" relationship.
-It turned out that this is precisely the factors that have been decisive for the project being so successful.
-We therefore want to communicate that HOW is at least as important as WHAT and something that needs to be included as an evaluation point during the procurement of new suppliers.”
+“An important part of the procurement process was to find a cultural match between us and the supplier and to enter into a mutual cooperation rather than a classic "client-supplier" relationship.
+It turned out that this approach was critical to the success of the project.
+We therefore want to communicate that HOW is at least as important as WHAT - something that needs to be included as an evaluation point in the procurement of new suppliers.”

 – Camilla Fagerberg, HR-Project Manager, SBAB

-Feel free to contact us if you want to know more about this customer case, or CatalystOne in general.
+Feel free to contact us if you want to know more about this case study, or about CatalystOne in general.